Driving on Rural Roads Safety Tips & Tactics: Minimizing Driving RisksUpdated Sept. 24, 2020

 Driving on rural roads when you are sleepy or generally fatigued is a very bad idea.
 Motorists are extremely susceptible to being inattentive on rural highways anyway - without factoring tiredness into the mix!
 Collisions as a result of driver fatigue are substantially more likely to occur on rural roads, as motorists have fewer alternative transport options and must often travel long distances.

-Do not take any chances if your feel yourself tiring on a rural road.
+Do not take any chances if you feel yourself tiring on a rural road.
 Find the next safe place to pull over and consider taking a short nap before proceeding on your journey.
-If stopping is not possible, wind the window down or adjust the air con to help keep yourself alert and proceed with caution.
+If stopping is not possible, wind the window down or adjust the air-con to help keep yourself alert and proceed with caution.
 The National Highway Traffic Safety Administration estimates that roughly 41,000 crashes involved fatigued drivers, in 2015 alone.

 Would you pass a driving test today?